arogozhnikov/python3_with_pleasure/README.md

 - `map()`, `.keys()`, `.values()`, `.items()`, etc. return iterators, not lists.
 Main problems with iterators are:
   - no trivial slicing
   - can't be iterated twice

   Almost all of the problems are resolved by converting result to list.

 - see [Python FAQ: How do I port to Python 3?](https://eev.ee/blog/2016/07/31/python-faq-how-do-i-port-to-python-3/) when in trouble

 ### Main problems for teaching machine learning and data science with python

-Course authors should spend time at first lectures to explain what is an iterator, why it can't be sliced / concatenated / multiplied / iterated twice like a string (and how to deal with it).
+Course authors should spend time in the first lectures to explain what is an iterator, why it can't be sliced / concatenated / multiplied / iterated twice like a string (and how to deal with it).

-I think most of course authors would be happy to avoid these details, but now it is hardly possible.
+I think most course authors would be happy to avoid these details, but now it is hardly possible.

 # Conclusion

-Python 2 and Python 3 co-exist for almost 10 years, but we *should* move to Python 3.
+Python 2 and Python 3 have co-existed for almost 10 years, but we *should* move to Python 3.

 Research and production code should become a bit shorter, more readable, and significantly safer after moving to Python 3-only codebase.